 Each semester, OCSE will plan events for returned study abroad students.
 We also invite returned study abroad students to promotional events to share their experience studying off campus.

-In addition to events on campus, Skidmore College also collaborates with local colleges/universities for the Evolve conference.
+In addition to events on campus, Skidmore College also collaborates with local colleges/universities for the Evolve conference (currently suspended for 2020-21).
 This conference is specifically designed for study abroad returnees!

 RE-ADJUSTING TO life at skidmore